Ajit-Kumar-1/eventmod/Readme.md

 # Event Moderation Platform

+- Backend (Node.js application), frontend (React application) and the database (local PostgreSQL instance) are containerized in a single Docker container

 ## Setup Instructions

-- Backend (Node.js application), frontend (React application) and the database (local PostgreSQL instance) are containerized in a single Docker container.
+- Start the Docker daemon on your computer
 - Run the following command to start the Docker container:

 ```bash